neosizzle/cub3d/README.md

 ![rc_implement](https://raw.githubusercontent.com/neosizzle/cub3d/main/pictures/rc_implement.png)

-We can get deltaDistX and deltaDistY using the following formulas: deltaDistX = abs(1 / rayDirX) deltaDistY = abs(1 / rayDirY)
+We can get deltaDistX and deltaDistY using the following formulas:

+deltaDistX = abs(1 / rayDirX)
+deltaDistY = abs(1 / rayDirY)

-This formula is derived from pythagoras theorem, which is originally deltaDistX = sqrt(1 + (rayDirY * rayDirY) / (rayDirX * rayDirX)) deltaDistY = sqrt(1 + (rayDirX * rayDirX) / (rayDirY * rayDirY))
+This formula is derived from pythagoras theorem, which is originally:

+deltaDistX = sqrt(1 + (rayDirY * rayDirY) / (rayDirX * rayDirX))
+deltaDistY = sqrt(1 + (rayDirX * rayDirX) / (rayDirY * rayDirY))

 and then simplified to :

 deltaDistX = abs(|rayDir| / rayDirX)
 deltaDistY = abs(|rayDir| / rayDirY)